-Each teacher keeps an updated website for their classes to help keep you informed about assignments, in class and out.
-This teacher developed and maintained webpage may offer helpful links to websites which extend the classroom beyond the school.
+Each teacher keeps an updated Canvas page where his/her assignments and curriculum is housed.
+We encourage parents to sign up for access to help keep you informed about assignments.
+These teacher developed and maintained pages may also offer helpful links to websites which extend the classroom beyond the school.